TrustAI/DeepConcolic/README.md

 # General Introduction

-This repository includes a few software packages, all of which are dedicated for the analysis of deep neural netowrks over its safety and/or security properties.
+This repository includes a few software packages, all of which are dedicated for the analysis of deep neural netowrks (or tree ensembles) over its safety and/or security properties.
 1. DeepConcolic, a coverage-guided testing tool for convolutional neural networks.
 Now, it includes a major upgrade based on Bayesian Network based Abstraction.
 2. testRNN, a coverage-guided testing tool for Long short-term memory models (LSTMs).
 LSTMs are a major class of recurrent neural networks.
 3. EKiML, a tool for backdoor embedding and detection for tree ensembles.